01 of 10

 Begin the Leg Assemblies

 With the saw table complete, we'll turn our attention to building the two leg assemblies to support the stand.
 This step is a bit tricky, so work carefully and double-check your measurements before beginning any cut.
-The top cut of each of the four legs needs to be cut as shown on page 4 of the you downloaded in step 1.
+The top cut of each of the four legs needs to be cut.

 Using your miter saw, cut four pieces of 2x4 (treated) to 40" in length.
 Then, adjust your compound miter saw for a 20-degree miter (to the left) with about a 7-degree (angled to the left) bevel.
 Set a stock support directly in front of the miter saw.